-Meconium ileus is obstruction of the terminal ileum by abnormally tenacious meconium; it most often occurs in neonates with cystic fibrosis.
-Meconium ileus accounts for up to 33% of neonatal small-bowel obstructions.
+Meconium ileus is obstruction of the terminal ileum by abnormally tenacious meconium.
+It is an important cause of neonatal small bowel obstruction.
+Meconium ileus most often occurs in neonates with cystic fibrosis and is frequently the first manifestation of cystic fibrosis.
 Symptoms include emesis that may be bilious, abdominal distention, and failure to pass meconium in the first several days of life.
-Diagnosis is based on clinical presentation and x-rays.
+Diagnosis is based on clinical presentation and radiographs.
 Treatment is enemas with dilute contrast under fluoroscopy; surgery is needed if enemas fail.

 Meconium ileus is most often an early manifestation of cystic fibrosis, which causes gastrointestinal secretions to be extremely viscid and adherent to the intestinal mucosa.
-Meconium ileus is the presenting clinical manifestation of cystic fibrosis in 10 to 20% of cases.
-Of infants with meconium ileus, 80 to 90% have cystic fibrosis (1).
+Meconium ileus is the presenting clinical manifestation of cystic fibrosis in 10 to 20% of cases, and 80 to 90% of infants with meconium ileus also have cystic fibrosis (1).

 Symptoms and Signs of Meconium Ileus

-After birth, unlike normal neonates, infants with meconium ileus do not pass meconium in the first 12 to 24 hours.
+Neonates with meconium ileus do not pass meconium in the first 12 to 24 hours after birth, unlike normal neonates.
 They have signs of intestinal obstruction, including emesis that may be bilious and abdominal distention.
 Loops of distended small bowel sometimes can be palpated through the abdominal wall and may feel characteristically doughy.
 Meconium peritonitis with respiratory distress and ascites can occur secondary to perforation (1).

 Symptoms and signs reference